wrightben/codeeval/Robot Movements (JavaScript).md

 **Output sample:**

 Print out the number of unique ways for the robot to reach its destination.
-The number should be printed out as an int >= 0.
+For a 4 x 4 grid:
+`$ 184`

 <br />